 National Combined Councils

-The Indian Health Service (IHS) National Combined Councils (NCC) consists of twelve councils, varying by discipline, that focus on the clinical and administrative health care needs of the agency:
+The Indian Health Service (IHS) National Combined Councils (NCC) consists of fourteen councils, varying by discipline, that focus on the clinical and administrative health care needs of the agency:

-• National Council of Chief Clinical Consultants (NCCC)
+- National Council of Chief Clinical Consultants (NC4)

 The purpose of NCC is to serve as the voice of patient care field operations and teamwork facilitator within IHS.
 Each council provides consultation to the IHS Director and Chief Medical Officer on pressing issues that require action from IHS Senior Leadership.

-NCC convenes for an annual in person meeting, with each council alternating as host.
-The annual meeting provides opportunities for multidisciplinary collaboration.
-Participants are able to share information, discuss problems and solutions, and develop new networking relationships that promote the IHS mission and priorities.
+NCC convenes for an annual meeting, providing opportunities for multidisciplinary collaboration.
+Participants can share information, discuss problems and solutions, and develop new networking relationships that promote the IHS mission and priorities.
 Throughout the remainder of the year, councils are responsible for scheduling council meetings, managing work plans and tracking accomplishments.

 National Council of Chief Clinical Consultants (NC4)

-The National Council of Chief Clinical Consultants (NC4) is a permanent council of the Indian Health Service, composed of the Chief Clinical Consultants, who are appointed by the Director of the Indian Health Service.
-All Chief Clinical Consultants are full-time employees of a Native Corporation, Urban, Tribal or Indian Health Service program, are board certified, registered or certified as appropriate for their discipline/specialty, and have significant experience in the discipline/specialty within the Native American healthcare system.
+The National Council of Chief Clinical Consultants (NC4) is a council for the IHS, composed of the Chief Clinical Consultants, who are appointed by the Chief Medical Officer (CMO) of the Indian Health Service.
+All Chief Clinical Consultants are full-time employees of the Indian Health Service, Tribal, and Urban Indian Health Programs (I/T/Us), are board certified, registered or certified as appropriate for their discipline/specialty, and have significant experience in the discipline/specialty within the Native American health care system..

 National Council of Chief Executive Officers (NCCEO)